 The healthcare provider will ask about your health history.
 They will give you a physical and pelvic exam.
 You may be tested for STIs.
 You may be tested for bacterial vaginosis.
 Your healthcare provider will check you for pelvic inflammatory disease (PID).

 How is cervicitis treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-Treatment aims to reduce symptoms and prevent spread of infection.
-Treatment may include:
+The goal is to reduce symptoms and prevent the spread of infection.
+Treatment may include both of these:

 What are possible complications of cervicitis?

-If not treated, the organisms that cause cervicitis can move up into the uterus and fallopian tubes.
+If not treated, the germs can move up into the uterus and fallopian tubes.
 This can cause pelvic inflammatory disease (PID).
-PID can lead to infertility and peritonitis, a life-threatening infection.
-The organisms can also be passed to sexual partners who can have serious complications.
+PID can lead to infertility.
+It can lead to peritonitis.
+This is a life-threatening infection.
+The germs can be passed to sexual partners.
+A sexual partner may have a serious complication.